-Assignment #1 - Teaching Leadership Philosophy Statement (100 Points)
+Assignment #1 - Teaching Leadership Philosophy Statement - 10% (100 Points)

 As a way to stimulate growth and learning in the classroom, students will develop a philosophy statement about leadership.
-This may be in the context of a developed teaching philosophy that is framed from a teaching perspective or some other philosophy that is grounded in leadership.
+This may be in the context of a developed teaching philosophy that is framed from a teaching perspective or some other philosophy that is grounded in leadership (500 word maximum).

-Assignment #2 - Professional Growth Plan (100 Points)
+Assignment #2 - Professional Growth Plan - 10% (100 Points)